Haarlem, The Netherlands

 Is there a lot of diversity?
 Are people in Haarlem accepting of differences?

 "Diverse and accepting.
 A favourite city of residence for Dutch people and expats who want to be near Amsterdam yet not in the biggest city.
 Haarlem combines the best of city and smaller town life.
 Plenty of restaurants and cultural life, yet people are friendly.
-Many shops are run by the owner," remarked one expat who made the move to Haarlem.
+Many shops are run by the owner," remarked one expat living in Haarlem, Netherlands.

 Get Quote